Benemrxr/toolkits-architectures/Report_5.md

 > - How can you improve collaboration in a team?

+We got to know quite a few tools to improve collaboration in a team.
+I remember, that in previous courses, we used file hosting services such as OneDrive to share files and messaging apps such as WhatsApp for coordination.
+Appropriate for small group tasks, but quite cumbersome for bigger projects, when multiple people make changes to the shared documents.

+Over the last months, we were introduced to Slack, a channel-based messaging platform, where a workspace was set up for the course communication.
+We continued to use the application for coordination within our group, as it was easy to set it up simultaneously on our main operating system and the virtual machine, and to share the feedback documents.
+For quick messages, we used a group chat on WhatsApp.
+The use of Slack definitely improved the coordination and collaboration in a team.

+For the actual project work, we were introduced to Git and the GitHub platform.
+GitHub is a code hosting platform for version control, using Git.
+A big improvement over sharing files on a cloud service!
+We stored all required code files in our public repository, as well as the project report documents, written in Markdown, so that we can write the reports simultaneously and independent from each others progress.

+... to be continued ...

 > - How would you assess and ensure the quality of your code?

 > - How can you provide data to the model at inference time and save its